 - 40% of consumers will leave a page that takes longer than three seconds to load.

 - 61% of users are unlikely to return to a mobile site that they had trouble accessing.

-Creating an enjoyable post-click experience on mobile is essential since the post-click experience is where conversions happen.
+Creating an enjoyable post-click landing page on mobile is essential since the post-click landing page is where conversions happen.
 What is needed is a platform with AMP post-click landing page functionality without requiring a developer.

 4. Not having a centralized communication and review process

 Enterprise companies often have segmented teams in multiple locations.
 Consider the following team: a copywriter in San Francisco, VP of Marketing in New York, designers in Europe, and marketing operations in Chicago.
 All are stakeholders during the landing page creation process who require an efficient communication method to create pages and deploy them at scale.